TritonDataCenter/sdc-headnode/incr-upgrade-scripts/README.md

 TODO: for upgrades of UFDS where the *old* UFDS is already passed all the index updates... we will be wasting time doing unnecessary backfills.
 We should discover that and only backfill as necessary.

-## upgrade zone: imgapi

-    ./upgrade-imgapi.sh upgrade-images 2>&1 | tee imgapi-$(date +%s).log

-Also the following migration should be run once per DC.
-It isn't *harmful* to run more than once, it just involves a number of unnecessary uploads to manta if run repeatedly for every upgrade:

-    sdc-login imgapi 'cd /opt/smartdc/imgapi && /opt/smartdc/imgapi/build/node/bin/node lib/migrations/migration-009-backfill-archive.js'

-After the switch from UFDS to moray is complete (after an upgrade to an imgapi build after 20140301) then old image manifest data in UFDS should be
-removed:

-    # Get a backup.
-    sdc-ldap search objectclass=sdcimage >sdcimage.dump
-    # Delete them all.
-    sdc sdc-ufds search objectclass=sdcimage | json -ga dn \
-        | while read dn; do sdc-ldap rm "$dn"; done

-To rollback (however note that the imgapi migrations don't currently have rollback support):

-    ./rollback-imgapi.sh rollback-images 2>&1 | tee imgapi-rollback-$(date +%s).log